LUCompSoc/constitution/README.md

 1. To promote interest for members and the public in computing and information technology.
 2. To provide networking opportunities with potential employers for members.
 3. To provide a forum for discussion on issues and topics concerning information technology.
+4. To support students in their academic study of computing and information technology.

 ## Membership

-1. Membership to the Society is open is available to all, with full and associate members of LUSU, SCC, and honorary members as laid out in Section 3.4 of this Constitution.
+1. Membership to the Society is open and available to all, with full and associate members of The Union, SCC, and honorary members as laid out in Section 3.4 of this Constitution.
 Society membership should fall into two categories, full and associate, as laid out in Section 3 of the Union Constitution.
-3. All members may attend and speak at meetings however, only full members may propose a motion or vote at a meeting.
+3. All members may attend and speak at general meetings however, only full members may propose a motion or vote at a general meeting.
 4. Only full members have the right to be a candidate, vote or nominate/second a candidate in elections.
 The three principle positions of the Society Executive Committee, as determined by the respective society, must be full members
-5. Honorary membership may be granted on a life basis or for a limited period, subject to the agreement of the qualified majority at the Annual General Meeting.
+5. Honorary membership may be granted on a life basis or for a limited period, subject to the agreement of a qualified majority at the Annual General Meeting.
 This shall normally be granted to ex-members for outstanding service to the Society, or for those who can continue to offer service to the Society.
 6. Honorary members have the right to participate in all Society Activities, and attend and speak at meetings.
-7. The Executive Committee reserves the right to refuse or revoke membership, with the approval of Activities Council, of an individual for breaching this constitution, the Society’s Safety Code of Practice, the LUSU Safety Framework or bringing the Society into disrepute, subject to the complaints procedure set out in section 7 of this constitution.
+7. The Executive Committee reserves the right to refuse or revoke membership, with the approval of the Activities Council, of an individual for breaching this constitution, the Society’s Safety Code of Practice, the Union's Safety Framework or bringing the Society into disrepute, subject to the complaints procedure set out in section 7 of this constitution.
 8. The Executive Committee may fix a membership fee at its discretion.
 9. The Executive Committee and the General Meetings shall have the right to offer free temporary or life membership to any person as they see fit.